YunzhuLi/PyFleX/README.md

 ![](imgs/BoxBath.gif)

-**FluidShake** - Shaking a box of fluids.
+**FluidShake** - Shake a box of fluids.
 The following script will first simulate the scene, and then playback the motion of the particles with the frontal wall removed for visualization.

     cd ${PYFLEXROOT}/bindings/examples
     python test_FluidShake.py